Ralph Boschung: 2021

 Boschung matched his sixth place Monaco qualifying in Monza.
 Additionally, David Beckmann was his new teammate for this and the next round.
 Boschung was running well in the opening laps but sustained front wing damage in an incident with Ticktum and was forced to pit.
 Boschung finished in 14th, a lap behind the leader.
 Boschung's second sprint was not much better, he progressed through the field but missed out on points in ninth by less than a second.
 Boschung had a luckless feature race, he had a slow pit stop and two laps later the safety car was called out and most of the field pitted.
-He soon was back in the top 10, but soon fell out of it as drivers on fresher tyres passed him.
+He soon was back in the top-ten, but soon fell out of it as drivers on fresher tyres passed him.
 He ended the race in 15th, to cap off a frustrating weekend.
 The Swiss driver qualified fifth in Sochi, improving his personal best in qualifying.
 He started the only sprint in sixth maintaining his position until the end.
 Boschung had a brilliant start in the feature race, jumping Zhou and Jehan Daruvala into third.
 He was set for his maiden F2 podium until lap 23, where he slid wide at turn 14 and lost third to Daruvala.
 He had further woes as with just three laps to go, a puncture forced him to retire.

-In November 2021 LTO Network and Boschung announced partnership to lead motorsports into the Metaverse Using NFT2.0 Technology.
-LTO network is also sponsoring a few races for Boschung.
+In November 2021, LTO Network and Boschung announced partnership to lead motorsports into the Metaverse Using NFT2.0 Technology.
+LTO network also sponsored a few races for Boschung.

 Boschung qualified seventh in Jeddah.
 In the first sprint race, Boschung moved up a position to third at the start, passing Jüri Vips.
 But at the halfway mark of the race, Vips passed him back and Boschung started to tumble down the order, citing brake issues, and eventually finished 15th.
 In the second sprint, Boschung improved to ninth but could not steal points.
 His breakthrough moment of the weekend would be the feature Race where he achieved his first podium, finishing third after the race was reduced to five laps.
 This occurred due to two accidents, one involving Enzo Fittipaldi and Pourchaire, another involving his new teammate Olli Caldwell and Guilherme Samaia.
 At the Yas Marina season finale, Boschung equalled his best qualifying of fifth.
 He crossed the finish line ninth in sprint race 1, which gave him a front row start for sprint race 2.
 He was overtaken by Guanyu Zhou on lap 3 but was back in second place on lap 11 when Armstrong retired.
 Just a lap later, Robert Shwartzman passed him but nevertheless capped off another podium in third.
 Boschung finished the feature race in ninth place after managing to defend his position during the final few laps.
-Overall, Boschung was classified 10th in the standings and Campos ranked seventh.
+Overall, Boschung was classified tenth in the standings and Campos ranked seventh.